 The manifestation of cultural origins, mechanisms, and corollaries of gender perception.
 The main emphasis is on atheistic existentialism, and the crisis of modern consciousness.
 It explores issues relating to the meaning, purpose, and value of human existence through a postmodern lens.

-Haha, only joking… It’s basically some skateboards and some prints… that’s about it.
+Haha, only joking… It’s basically some of my skateboards and some prints… that’s about it.
 It’s a cool little café owned by cool people, and it’s next to a skate park.
-So, hanging up some decks and related artwork makes sense.
+So, hanging up some decks and related artwork made sense.